 Miscellaneous issues

 Casella trail reroute - Paul and Kiirja to walk and mark it this week.

-VOTE: Committee’s 2025 Goals - Goals will be submitted to the Select Board per their request to all committees.
+Committee’s 2025 Goals - Goals will be submitted to the Select Board per their request to all committees.

-McKinley made motion to send goals list to Select Board, seconded by Pierpoint, passed by unanimous vote.
+VOTE: McKinley made motion to send goals list to Select Board, seconded by Pierpoint, passed by unanimous vote.

 Website Roll-out Plan to start soft roll-out starting on July 1, 2025 to permit using Town-provided FY26 budget for the maintenance contract with Lewis Studios.